George Friend (parliamentary official): Parliamentary career

 Friend's appointment as Clerk of the House was gazetted on 14 November 1889, with effect from 1 October 1889.
 At the beginning of the fourth session of the tenth Parliament Speaker Sir Maurice O'Rorke announced to the House that the Governor (William Hillier, Earl of Onslow) had accepted his recommendation that Friend be appointed as Clerk of the House.

 Friend suffered ill-health during his term as Clerk of the House.
 In June 1893 he was reported to have been "very seriously ill... suffering from an internal inflammation".
 In December 1893 he was again reported to be seriously ill, suffering from an internal complaint and recovering from an operation.
 In June 1898, at the start of the third session of the thirteenth Parliament Speaker Sir Maurice O'Rorke announced to the House that, on medical advice, he had granted Friend two months' "leave of absence, hoping that in that time a cure might be effected and health restored."

 Friend died in office on 19 July 1898, at 63 years of age, after serving the House for at least 34 years, including almost 9 years as Clerk of the House.
 He had served as Clerk of the House under two different Speakers: Sir George Maurice O'Rorke and Sir William Jukes Steward.

 Other interests

-In 1858 Friend was involved in establishing the Auckland Dispensary (a medical center for the "laboring class... who, in case of sickness, would, in many instances, be unable to obtain professional assistance for themselves or families") and he served as secretary for the management committee for a period from 1859.
+In 1858 Friend was involved in establishing the Auckland Dispensary (a medical centre for the "laboring class... who, in case of sickness, would, in many instances, be unable to obtain professional assistance for themselves or families") and he served as secretary for the management committee for a period from 1859.

 Friend and Francis Eastwood Campbell (the second Clerk of the House) were members of the management committee of the Auckland Club, one of the first gentlemen's clubs established in New Zealand.

 After moving to Wellington in 1865, Friend owned both a house in Thorndon (63 Thorndon Quay) and a large house on 13.75 acres of land (on which he kept horses) in Karori.
 The Karori house is believed to have been located at what is now 70 Friend Street.

 In 1891 Friend was appointed as a Justice of the Peace.